slackapi/build-this-bot-workshop/README.md

 ```
 ![start_appy](https://cloud.githubusercontent.com/assets/4828352/20549064/cad48f8c-b0dd-11e6-8a85-25bff2815d2e.png)

-Check our your shiny app running locally in a browser by navigating to the  [/install](http://localhost:5000/install) endpoint we started. :boom:
+Check our your shiny app is running locally in a browser by navigating to   [localhost:5000/install](http://localhost:5000/install). :boom:

 Since you've already got ngrok installed, in another terminal window, open up an ngrok tunnel for the port your Flask app will be served on locally.